alnmonkey/ghostddit-extension/README.md

 - Reveals hidden post and comment history on Reddit profile pages across Overview, Posts, and Comments views.
 - Renders cards with subreddit icons, galleries, videos, and self-text using Reddit's public data sources.
+- Lets you upvote and downvote revealed posts and comments inline, using your existing logged-in Reddit session.
 - Includes a built-in update checker that shows the installed version, checks GitHub Releases, and surfaces a dismissible update banner on Reddit pages.

 ## Installing from Releases